gmickel/CodeQuest/README.md

 - 🧠 **Dynamic Question Loading**: Questions appear like magic, no rabbit (or developer) required!
 - ⏱️ **Time-based Challenges**: Race against the clock!
 (It's totally cool to pretend you're defusing a bomb)
+- 🔀 Flexible Answer Options: Support for both single and multiple correct answers in your questions
 - 🏋️ **Difficulty Levels**: From "I just learned to code" to "I dream in binary"
 - 🎨 **Snazzy Code Highlighting**: Making your code snippets look prettier than a sunset
 - 🔊 **Sound Effects**: Auditory dopamine hits for your correct answers!